operator-playground-io/WordPress-Helm-Chart-tile/tutorials/configuration-parameters-of-wordpress-helm-chart.md

 The WordPress Helm Chart can be customized by specifying configurable Parameters while installing the chart.

-The detailed description of these lists of configurable parameters for WordPress Helm chart with their default values per section/component can be checked at "Parameters" Section of following link:
+You can see the detailed description of configurable parameters for WordPress Helm chart with their default values per section/component under "Parameters" section.
+Visit the following link to go to the page.

 https://github.com/bitnami/charts/tree/master/bitnami/wordpress